2958 Users online, 6.74 mbps

 Core VID

 This is the Minimum and Maximum voltage that your processor will request from your motherboard when the Voltage is set to AUTO or Default in the bios.
 Depending on your motherboard and how it is set up this voltage request may be ignored.
 Core VID is a suggested voltage and may not be the same as the actual core voltage that your processor receives.
 Use a program like CPU-Z to report actual core voltage.
-The real time VID is displayed on the main RealTemp screen at the upper right and can change depending on whether SpeedStep/C1E are enabled and on the load your processor is at.
+Core VID is no longer supported with the new Core i7 processors.

 StartMinimized